 I could use something like a GRASP or do some hill climbing to maybe be a bit more efficient.
 Thing is, this works well enough for me.
 Even the longest minification took under an hour on my laptop.
 My own CSS gets minified in just a couple of minutes.
 Good enough.

 Even if you initially decide that you'd like to run the software to a big depth, you don't need to have this program run to completion.
 The output file will be continuously updated with every improvement found.
 Considering the runtime can go into hours, this is probably a good thing, no?

 Here is the second issue: If one of the minifiers damages your CSS then the final output will be garbage.

 Well, that one is a bit more tricky.
 CSS minification does not have to be a lossless operation, even though we often think of it as such.
-I would not be surprised if at least one minifier rounds things at some point.
+At least one minifier rounds things at some point.
 I don't usually do CSS design, I'm more of a teacher and combinatorial optimizer (can you tell?).
 I don't run all this heavy CSS.
-I know that it worked mostly fine on my own, tiny, CSS and I'm happy with it.
+I know that it worked great on my own, tiny, CSS and I'm happy with it.

 If a minifier performs some kind of lossy CSS compression then it will cause the CSS to degenerate into a mess with enough repetitions.
-Of course, if a minifier in the group you are using causes such issues, you can always adjust its options or remove it from consideration altogether, relying on the others.
+Of course, if a minifier in the chain causes such issues, you can always adjust its options or remove it from consideration altogether, relying on the other three.